 For alloying and holding processes, the Stinchcombe Company specially developed the TSIT - Twin Stream Induction Technology.
 It is a solution for the foundry owners who want to equip their existing furnaces with an electromagnetic induction stirring of molten metal thus from their old equipment make modern and very effective furnaces.
-The Stinchcombe Technology TSIT is a module that can be installed to almost any type of a chamber furnace.
+The Stinchcombe Engineering TSIT is a module that can be installed to almost any type of a chamber furnace.
 Simply cutting a hole in a wall of the existing furnace where the TSIT module will be installed.
 The retrofitted furnace will get all the advantages of the electromagnetic induction stirring of molten metal like the possibility of charging alloying components, rapid alloying of silicon, temperature and chemical homogeneity of the entire bath, savings in gas consumption and lower losses of the charged material during the technological process.

 As an advantage the TSIT can be also used for submerging of chips and light scrap.